 - Employment contracts are in writing.
 Bi-lingual or multi-lingual contracts are allowed but must include a Croatian version

-- Absence of a written contract does not invalidate the employment agreement
+- The absence of a written contract does not invalidate the employment agreement

 - Employers risk a €13,300 (US$14,287) fine for non-compliance

-- The contract cannot diminish statutory rights or collective agreements to the detriment of the employee and must comply with the Labor Act and the Obligations Act
+- The contract cannot diminish statutory rights or collective agreements to the detriment of the employee and must comply with the Labour Act and the Obligations Act

 - Contracts are deemed to be indefinite unless a fixed-term contract is justified in specific circumstances, in which case successive fixed-term contracts cannot exceed three years, including the initial contract